 So what are the alternatives?

 Bringing your own cup is fast becoming the norm right across cafes in Brisbane and our terminal cafes are no different with all cafes welcoming the use of Keep Cups.
 Better still, BYO cup and save!
 Some Airport cafes have signed up to Responsible Cafes and offer discounts for those who BYO cup.
-At the time of writing – the following cafes are listed; Bar Roma, Coretto Café & Bar, Gateway Café, Graze Grill & Bar, Merlo and Velocity Café & Bar.
+At the time of writing – the following cafes are listed; Coffee Royal, Coretto Café & Bar, Graze Grill & Bar, Merlo, The Lord Lamington and Upper Westside Deli.